yuwex/scratchcloud/docs/_sources/examples.rst.txt

 Example 1: Ping Pong
 --------------------

-In this example, when someone sends a "ping", ScratchCloud will send back a "pong".
+In this example, when someone sends a "ping", scratchcloud will send back a "pong".

 This example is linked to the project `622779749 <https://scratch.mit.edu/projects/622779749/>`__.